In 2016, I applied to Facebook’s RPM program. Even with a referral, I was cast aside.

 How I negotiated (and why you should too)

 I used to feel weird about negotiating.
 Then I had some aha moments:

 - Companies expect you to negotiate.
 Your initial offer is much lower than what they’re willing to pay you

 - The money comes from the company’s budget, not your manager’s.
-It’s best to negotiate through the recruiter when you can though
+It’s best to negotiate through the recruiter though when you can

 - Negotiation boosts their perception of YOUR value, as long as you do so in good faith.
 Good faith = mean what you say, but you don’t have to say everything!

-For example, I didn’t share details on my current pay because I wanted an offer based on the value I could create for Facebook.
+For example, I didn’t share details on my existing pay because I wanted an offer based on the value I could create for Facebook.
 Using levels.fyi I knew $300K was on the lower end of the compensation band for L5, so there was plenty of room to negotiate.

 The team was psyched.
 I was psyched.
 They said they would talk to the recruiter and compensation team.